๐Ÿ’นFinancial Mathematics

 Why This Matters

 Capital budgeting is where financial mathematics meets real-world decision-making.
 Every time a company decides whether to build a new factory, launch a product, or acquire equipment, they're using these methods to answer one fundamental question: Will this investment create value?
-You're being tested on your ability to apply time value of money principles, understand discount rate mechanics, and evaluate investments using multiple criteria—not just plug numbers into formulas.
+You're being tested on your ability to apply time value of money principles, understand discount rate mechanics, and evaluate investments using multiple criteria.

-These methods connect directly to core concepts you'll see throughout financial mathematics: present value calculations, annuity structures, and rate-of-return analysis.
-The exam loves to test whether you understand why different methods give different answers and when each method is most appropriate.
-Don't just memorize formulas—know what each method captures, what it ignores, and how to choose between conflicting recommendations.
+These methods connect directly to core concepts throughout financial mathematics: present value calculations, annuity structures, and rate-of-return analysis.
+Exams love to test whether you understand why different methods give different answers and when each method is most appropriate.
+Don't just memorize formulas.
+Know what each method captures, what it ignores, and how to choose between conflicting recommendations.

 Time Value Methods: The Gold Standard